Cyberbot777/prompt-fractal/README.md

 - Providing detailed reviews with a clarity rating and specific improvement suggestions.
 - Automatically rewriting prompts to improve focus, reduce ambiguity, and increase precision.
 - Logging each review and rewrite cycle with timestamps for future analysis.
+- Auto-stopping once a stable clarity rating is achieved to prevent over-refinement.

 This project explores **recursive prompting** — where an LLM effectively teaches itself to write better prompts through structured self-review and refinement cycles.